 Although it seems impossible from this view, we will climb up to the top of this.

 Personally I feel this part of the walk is around the hardest and most dangerous point so take your time.
+Alternatively, you can go back on yourself if you do not feel you can climb it.
+Going back under the viaduct to the green gate will bring you out around the same place to carry on the walk.

 The steps are steep and high for the young and old and once you are on the top you will be very close to a working railroad.